secret and secretive

 But you meet secretly.
 Your meeting is kept hidden from others.

 There seems to be considerable overlap between the two.
 The Oxford English Dictionary is holding the line and denying the existence of secretively.
 That is one extreme.
-The other is using secretively and secretly as interchangeable.
+At the other end of the scale is using secretively and secretly as interchangeable.

 A friend queried this, commenting that if a military base did not reveal much of what it did to the public, could it not be described as secretive.
 I pondered this but decided no. A military base does not have the option of choosing to or being inclined to keep secrets.
 There would be laws of the land that govern what it does or does not reveal.
 It can be restricted, classified, or top-secret.
 The clincher, for me, is that it cannot be top-secretive.